irskep/irskep.github.com/content/pages/game-reviews.md

 ### Hack, Slash, Loot

 Combat, story, and graphics all too simplistic.
+Baby's First Roguelike.
+I am not a baby.

 ### Hammerfight